gh1mau/pqc_migration/content/phase_1.md

 ## 🛠️ How to Use the Tool

-The `scan_pqc_phase_1.sh tool` is a wrapper for powerful scanners like Nmap and TestSSL.
+The `pqc_scanner_phase1 tool` is a wrapper for powerful scanners like Nmap and TestSSL.
 It handles all the complex commands for you.

 ### Prerequisites

 - You need a Linux environment with `nmap` installed.
-- Nmap installed (sudo apt install nmap).
+- Nmap installed (`sudo apt install nmap`).

 ### 1. Basic Usage